AdyGCode/ICT50220-Library-23S1/_docs/00-Index.md

 In this session, creating basic API controllers, Routes and Tests.

+#### Complete Migrations/Seeders/Models/Factories

 - Complete the migration, seeder, model and factory for the tables below:
   - Languages
+  - Format
+  - Genre
+  - Countries
+  - Authors
-  - ...
+  - Publishers

+The table structures are in the relevant links at the top of the page.

+#### Create API Controllers and PEST Tests

-- Create the API Controller and PEST testing for the models below:
+- Create the API Controller and PEST testing for the tables below:
+  - Languages (Done in class)
+  - Countries
+  - Formats
+  - Genres

+Do not write any PEST tests at this stage.

+#### Create API Endpoints and test using Postman
+- Create the API Code and Postman tests for the tables below:
+  - Languages (Done in class)
+  - Countries
+  - Formats
-  - ...
+  - Genres